secworks/poly1305/README.md

 ## Introduction
 This is a hardware implementation of the Poly1305 message authentication code (MAC) function.
-The core is written in Verilog version 2001..
+The core is written in Verilog version 2001.
+The core is compatible wih the Poly1305 described in RFC 8439 [2].

 The core is functionally based on, and tested against the Poly1305 implementation in Monocypher [3].